jessepav/lacygoill-wiki-backup/vim/vim9.md

     # ~/.vim/pack/mine/opt/vim9asm/autoload/vim9asm.vim
     if autofocus
-        # `:exe` is necessary to suppress error at compile time
+        # `:execute` is necessary to suppress error at compile time
-        exe 'Vim9asmFocus'
+        execute 'Vim9asmFocus'
     endif

 ### a lambda does not ignore an unexpected argument